Intentionally or unintentionally homeless

 If the council believes you are unintentionally homeless, you will be entitled to permanent housing.
 You can remain in temporary accommodation until a suitable permanent offer is made.
 There is no time limit for how long this might take.

-The council may refer you to another council to be housed if you do not have a local connection to the area.
+If you made a homeless application before 29 November 2022, the council may refer you to another council to be housed if you do not have a local connection to the area.
 You can stay in your temporary accommodation until the new council can move you to its own temporary accommodation.

 Intentionally homeless – what happens next